albert1800/cesium/README.md

 <img src="https://github.com/AnalyticalGraphicsInc/cesium/wiki/logos/Cesium_Logo_Color.jpg" width="50%" />
 </p>

-Cesium is a WebGL virtual globe and map engine.
+Cesium is a WebGL virtual globe and map engine and we should read about CesiumJS.

 http://cesium.agi.com/

 ### Mission ###

 Our mission is to create the leading web-based globe and map for visualizing dynamic data.
-We strive for the best possible performance, precision, visual quality, ease of use, platform support, and content.
+We strive for the best possible performance, precision, visual quality, ease of use, platform support, and content in perfect way.

 ### License ###